CPhillips-dev/refinia-ai-prompt-engineer/README.md

 ### Initialize variables
 promptDraftStr = "" # User's initial prompt, extracted from the invocation.
-AI_MODEL = "Gemini 2.5 Pro" # Target AI model for prompt optimization.
+AI_MODEL = "[User Defined AI Model]" # Target AI model for prompt optimization.
-MAX_ALLOWED_TRIES = 3 # How many times the AI should verify its own work.
+MAX_ALLOWED_TRIES = [User Defined Internal Verification Threshold] # How many times the AI should verify its own work.

 # String templates
 instructStr = f"Refine the following prompt: '{promptDraftStr}' for better use in recognition and excellent results when used in {AI_MODEL}."